Beauty Q&A: How Do I Stop My Sunglasses From Ruining My Foundation?

 Tip #2: Spray Your Sponge With Setting Spray

-Before grabbing your go-to foundation, make sure you get your makeup sponge prepped and ready.
+If you like to apply your foundation with a makeup sponge, make sure to get it prepped and ready beforehand.
 “Once the sponge is damp, try spraying it with a setting spray before adding foundation,” says Gene.
 “This helps the foundation adhere better to the skin, which should prevent some interruption throughout the day.”
-In need of a great (and affordable) setting spray?
-Try the Maybelline New York FaceStudio Glass Spray, which gives a dewy finish.
+In need of a great setting spray that will help your makeup stay put, even in extreme heat and humidity?
+Try the Urban Decay All Nighter Waterproof Makeup Setting Spray

 Tip #3: Apply Foundation

 Armed with your damp beauty sponge, apply your foundation as normal.
-But if you typically opt for a glowy formula, you may want to switch to a matte finish, like the Maybelline New York Fit Me Matte and Poreless Liquid Foundation, for summer.
+If you typically opt for a glowy formula, you may want to switch to a matte finish, like the Maybelline New York Fit Me Matte and Poreless Liquid Foundation, for summer.
 “Matte or long-lasting foundations are ideal to prevent makeup from moving or shifting throughout the day,” says Gene.
-“I would steer away from dewy foundations as they are a tad more lightweight.”
+“I would steer away from dewy foundations, as they are a tad more lightweight.”

 Tip #4: Set With Translucent Powder